jlelong/LaTeX-Workshop-wiki/View.md

 | [`latex-workshop.viewer.pdf.internal.port`](#latex-workshopviewerpdfinternalport)                        | Which port internal viewer server communicates through |
 | [`latex-workshop.viewer.pdf.internal.keyboardEvent`](#latex-workshopviewerpdfinternalkeyboardevent)      | The shortcuts of VS Code on the internal viewer        |

+The internal viewer listens on localhost.
+In some very specific use cases, one might require to change the host to listen on.
+As that may create a severe security breach, this cannot be changed by a permanent setting but only by calling the function `latex-workshop.changeHostName`(_Change server listening hostname_).
+This change will not remain across VS Code reloads.
+It can also be reset by calling `latex-workshop.resetHostName` (_Reset server listening hostname to 127.0.0.1_).

 ### Color

 |                                    Setting key                                                                   |                Description                            |